Q - Are taxes on income (from employment or pensions) assumed to be paid same-year, via pay as you earn (PAYE)?

-Taxes on other income sources (e.g. rental income, royalities), entered on the Other Income screen, are paid in the following year, following end of year assessment.
+Taxes on other income sources (e.g. rental income, royalties), entered on the Other Income screen, are paid in the following year, following end of year assessment.

-Taxes on money purchase pensions are paid in the following year, following end of year assessment.
+Taxes on income from money purchase pensions are paid in the following year, following end of year assessment.

 Truing incomes with the personal allowance